microsoft/azure-health-data-services-toolkit/docs/concepts.md

 ## Definitions

-- **Operation Context**: Common object passed between components of a pipeline containing the request and response.
+- **Operation context**: Common object passed between components of a pipeline containing the request and response.
 - **Pipeline**: Container for the actions of custom operations with filters, channels, and bindings executed in the order shown below.
   - **Filter:** A unit of action that modifies the request and/or result via the Operation Context.
 Filters can be chained together in a single input/output section of a pipeline.
   - **Channel:** Used to output data in a pipeline to an external system actor (ESA).
 This is usually an Azure service (like Storage, Event Hub, and/or Service Bus).
   - **Binding:** The target service for a custom operation (usually a FHIR service).
 This can be null for custom operations that don't need to have a destination.

-### Custom Operation/Pipeline Overview
+### Custom operation/pipeline overview

 ![Pipeline overview](./images/pipeline.png)

 ## Pipelines